 Bio- Gymnema capsule: Bio-Gymnema Capsule is a proprietary Ayurvedic medicine.
 It is an anti-diabetic drug useful to reduce blood sugar levels and to manage complications associated with diabetes.

-Debix tablet: It is a proprietary Ayurvedic medicine.
+Debix tablet: It is a proprietary Ayurveda medicine.
 It is a nervine tonic, strengthens organs and improves cellular metabolic activity.
-It stimulates Beta cells of Langarhans for the insulin secretion.
+It stimulates Beta cells of Langerhans for the insulin secretion.
 It inhibits absorption of carbohydrates from intestine into the blood.

 Glukostat capsule: Glukostat capsule is a pancreatic stimulant and insulin sensitizer.
-It is a proprietary Ayurvedic medicine.
+It is a proprietary Ayurveda medicine.
 The capsule restores elevated blood sugar level to normal.

 It stimulates the pancreas to secrete insulin and increases cell receptor sensitivity to the available insulin.